-A. The letter of credit must be clean, irrevocable, unconditional and issued or confirmed by a qualified United States financial institution.
+- A. The letter of credit shall be clean, irrevocable, unconditional and issued or confirmed by a qualified U.S. financial institution as defined in Paragraph (1) of Subsection E of Section 59A-12E-2 NMSA 1978.
 The letter of credit shall contain an issue date and expiration date and shall stipulate that the beneficiary need only draw a sight draft under the letter of credit and present it to obtain funds and that no other document need be presented.
-The letter of credit shall also indicate that it is not subject to any condition or qualifications outside of the letter of credit.
-In addition, the letter of credit itself shall not contain reference to any other agreements, documents or entities, except as provided in Subsection A of 13.2.8.23 NMAC.
+The letter of credit also shall indicate that it is not subject to any condition or qualifications outside of the letter of credit.
+In addition, the letter of credit itself shall not contain reference to any other agreements, documents or entities, except as provided in Subsection A of 13.2.8.27 NMAC. - B. The heading of the letter of credit may include a boxed section containing the name of the applicant and other appropriate notations to provide a reference for the letter of credit.
+The boxed section shall be clearly marked to indicate that such information is for internal identification purposes only. - C. The letter of credit shall contain a statement to the effect that the obligation of the qualified U.S. financial institution under the letter of credit is in no way contingent upon reimbursement with respect thereto. - D. The term of the letter of credit shall be for at least one year and shall contain an "evergreen clause" that prevents the expiration of the letter of credit without due notice from the issuer.
+The "evergreen clause" shall provide for a period of no less than 30 days' notice prior to expiration date or nonrenewal. - E. The letter of credit shall state whether it is subject to and governed by the laws of this state or the Uniform Customs and Practice for Documentary Credits of the International Chamber of Commerce Publication 600 (UCP 600) or International Standby Practices of the International Chamber of Commerce Publication 590 (ISP98), or any successor publication, and all drafts drawn thereunder shall be presentable at an office in the U.S. of a qualified U.S. financial institution. - F. If the letter of credit is made subject to the Uniform Customs and Practice for Documentary Credits of the International Chamber of Commerce Publication 600 (UCP 600) or International Standby Practices of the International Chamber of Commerce Publication 590 (ISP98), or any successor publication, then the letter of credit shall specifically address and provide for an extension of time to draw against the letter of credit in the event that one or more of the occurrences specified in Article 36 of Publication 600 or any other successor publication, occur.

-- B. The heading of the letter of credit may include a boxed section containing the name of the applicant and other appropriate notations to provide a reference for the letter of credit.
-The boxed section shall be clearly marked to indicate that such information is for internal identification purposes only. - C. The letter of credit shall contain a statement to the effect that the obligation of the qualified United States financial institution under the letter of credit is in no way contingent upon reimbursement with respect thereto. - D. The term of the letter of credit shall be for at least one year and shall contain an "evergreen clause" which prevents the expiration of the letter of credit without due notice from the issuer.
-The "evergreen clause" shall provide for a period of no less than 30 days notice prior to expiration date or nonrenewal. - E. The letter of credit shall state whether it is subject to and governed by the laws of this state or the Uniform Customs and Practice for Documentary Credits of the International Chamber of Commerce Publication 600 (UCP 600) or International Standby Practices of the International Chamber of Commerce Publication 590 (ISP98), or any successor publication, and all drafts drawn thereunder shall be presentable at an office in the United States of a qualified United States financial institution. - F. If the letter of credit is made subject to the UCP 600 or ISP98, or any successor publication, then the letter of credit shall specifically address and provide for an extension of time to draw against the letter of credit in the event that one or more of the occurrences specified in Article 36 of UPC 600 or any other successor publication occur. - G. The letter of credit shall be issued or confirmed by a qualified United States financial institution authorized to issue letters of credit. - H. If the letter of credit is issued by a qualified United States financial institution authorized to issue letters of credit, other than a qualified United States financial institution, then the following additional requirements shall be met: - (1) the issuing qualified United States financial institution shall formally designate the confirming qualified United States financial institution as its agent for the receipt and payment of the drafts, and - (2) the "evergreen clause" shall provide for 30 days notice prior to expiration date for nonrenewal.
+- G. If the letter of credit is issued by a financial institution authorized to issue letters of credit, other than a qualified U.S. financial institution as described in Subsection A of this section, then the following additional requirements shall be met: - (1) the issuing financial institution shall formally designate the confirming qualified U.S. financial institution as its agent for the receipt and payment of the drafts; and - the "evergreen clause" shall provide for 30 days' notice prior to expiration date for nonrenewal.

-13.2.8.23 REINSURANCE AGREEMENT PROVISIONS FOR LETTERS OF CREDIT QUALIFIED UNDER 13.2.8.14 NMAC:
+13.2.8.25 REINSURANCE AGREEMENT PROVISIONS FOR LETTERS OF CREDIT QUALIFIED UNDER SECTION 18 OF 13.2.8 NMAC: